 3. Incorporate Adaptogens

 While adaptogenic foods won't have you feeling immediately more relaxed, they will help your body become more equipped to handle stress through their adrenal-supporting qualities.
 Popular adaptogens include Maca, Goji Berries, holy basil and medicinal mushrooms.
+Maca is one of the most popular hormone balancing superfoods known to provide numerous health benefits by regulating our hormone levels and their functions—including energy, mood, sleep, metabolism, and more.
 Check out the Navitas Organics recipe bank for tons of delicious ideas on how to use these superfoods!

 4. Drink Up